 Young minds require a solid foundation to support future learning.
-Our curriculum is designed to excite students about learning and prime them for success
+Our curriculum is designed to excite students about learning and prepare them for success.

 The curriculum in the first two years eases the learner into formal education.
 The educational experiences act as a bridge between the preschool and the demands of formal schooling.
 Our emphasis remains on strengthening literacy and numeracy skills which will support the learner during one’s entire school life.

 For learners to become lifelong readers and writers, it is essential that they approach early reading and language skills through a strong integrated instructional process.
 To help the child to become a fluent and skillful reader, we offer an extensive engagement with the English language including hearing and talking about stories and everyday events.
 The child also learns to connect words with ideas to express in oral and written communication.